3liz/lizmap-documentation/source/install/linux.rst

 PostgreSQL
 ----------

 For the editing of PostGIS layers in Web Client Lizmap operate, install PostgreSQL support for PHP.
+No configuration file need to be edited to edit PostgreSQL layer.
+You must **only** check that the Lizmap server can access the database with credentials which are stored in the QGIS project
+(or with a PostgreSQL service file).

 .. code-block:: bash